epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     ✨ <strong>The Breakthrough:</strong> With gravitational shielding applied, distinct galaxies emerge from the chaos.
 Each represents a true audience community bound by shared interests, not just shared fame.
     </div>
     <p>
-        Louvain seeks to maximize Modularity — a metric that measures how much "denser" the connections are within a galaxy compared to a random universe.
+        Louvain seeks to maximize Modularity—a metric that measures how much "denser" the connections are within a galaxy compared to a random universe.
 Our map achieved a Modularity score of 0.655.
         In the world of network science, a score above 0.5 is a significant discovery.
 It confirms that the YouNiverse is not a chaotic cloud of random stars, but a structured system of distinct, high-density galaxies bound by shared cultures, languages, and interests.
     </p>